In the article Operator

 itself.
 In the case of operator overloading as member functions, ‘this’

-was passed so any change done would result in the operand itself
+pointer was passed so any change done would result in the operand itself

 getting changed.
 But in the case of friend functions, operands are passed explicitly